sous-chefs/ntp/README.md

   - Boolean.
 Defaults to false.
 On *nix-based systems, forces the 'hwclock --systohc' command to be issued on every Chef-client run.
 This will sync the hardware clock to the system clock.
   - Not available on Windows.

-* `ntp['default_restrict']`
+* `ntp['restrict_default']`
   - String.
 Defaults to 'kod notrap nomodify nopeer noquery'.
-Set to 'ignore' if you need [enhanced security and know what you're doing](http://support.ntp.org/bin/view/Support/AccessRestrictions#Section_6.5.1.1.2.).
+Set to 'ignore' to [further lock down access](http://support.ntp.org/bin/view/Support/AccessRestrictions#Section_6.5.1.1.2.).

 * `ntp["listen_network"]` / `ntp["listen"]`
   - String, optional attribute.
 Default is for NTP to listen on all addresses.